History of the Fishing Rights – Royal Four Towns

 Frequently asked questions

-Do the fishing rights still exist? +
+Do the fishing rights still exist today? +

 Who were the King’s Kindly Tenants? +

-Can the rights be sold separately? +
+Can the fishing rights be sold separately? +